jarehec/holbertonschool-higher_level_programming/0x10-python-network_0/README.md

 	* sends a header variable with value 98 to the server
 * 5-post_params.sh
 	* sends a header variable with value 98 to the server
+* 100-status_code.sh
+	* displays the status code of the server's response

 ## Authors